vighneshiyer/vighneshiyer.com/content/research/blog/2025_12-nvidia_hollows_out_groq/index.md

 {{ image(path="integration_complexity_over_time.svg", class="popout", caption="I created this plot using data from [this Wikipedia article](https://en.wikipedia.org/wiki/Transistor_count) + data from various presentations and papers.") }}

-As the plot shows, this trend is strong, and will continue for the foreseeable future, driven mostly by packaging innovations (e.g. CoWoS).
+As the plot shows, this trend is strong, and will continue for the foreseeable future, driven mostly by packaging innovations (e.g. CoWoS), but also by transistor scaling.
-The outliers (Cerebras WSE and Tesla Dojo) demonstrate that the most extreme forms of integration (panel-level packaging / wafer-scale integration) are doable, but are still in their early stages.
+The outliers (Cerebras WSE and Tesla Dojo) demonstrate that the most extreme forms of integration (panel-level packaging / wafer-scale integration) are feasible, but are still in their early stages of deployment.
-So it's reasonable to conclude that *this aspect of Moore's Law is still alive*, although it is increasingly expensive to move further up in integration complexity.
+It is reasonable to conclude that *this aspect* of Moore's Law is still alive, although it is increasingly expensive to move further up in integration complexity.

-2. *Logic and memory density scaling*: the density (millions of transistors per mm<sup>2</sup> of silicon area) of logic and memory on a single die
+2. *Logic and memory density scaling*: the number of transistors per mm<sup>2</sup> of silicon area

 The future-looking trends here are mixed.
-While logic scaling may continue to improve due to continued transistor length scaling, new transistor technologies, backside power delivery,
+*Logic scaling* continues to improve *slowly* from continued transistor scaling (enabled by new transistor device architectures: GAAFETs, forksheet FETs, CFETs) and new process features (e.g. backside power delivery, TSVs, finer wire pitch, standard cells with track heights of 3&ndash;4).
+*SRAM scaling* is stagnant and high-density SRAM macros probably won't get more

+Another note is that 3D logic / memory die stacking

 3. *Density scaling at lowest cost per transistor*

+This has been finished for at least 5 years now.
+The latest nodes are increasingly expensive - wafers get more and more expensive.

 ### The End of Dennard Scaling

+The next most common platitude you'll hear is: "Due to the end of Dennard scaling...".
+Dennard scaling
+Power density is
+Dark silicon

 ### The Memory Wall and Von Neumann Bottleneck